The Josefson--Nissenzweig theorem and filters on $\omega$: Introduction

-These two properties are closely related to the famous Josefson--Nissenzweig theorem from Banach space theory stating that for every infinite-dimensional Banach space $E$ there exists a sequence $\seqn{x_n^*}$ in the dual space $E^*$ such that $\big\|x_n^*\big\|=1$ for every $n\io$ and $x_n^*(x)\to0$ for every $x\in E$ (that is, $\seqn{x_n^*}$ is weak* null).
-They were introduced and studied in \cite{BKS1}, \cite{KSZ}, and \cite{KMSZ}, in the context of the Separable Quotient Problem for spaces $C_p(X)$ as well as in order to investigate Grothendieck Banach spaces of the form $C(K)$ (see below for details).
-Both of the contexts, despite originating in functional analysis, have deep connections with set theory (as demonstrated e.g. in \cite{KS18}, \cite{BKS0}, \cite{HLO87}, \cite{Bre06}, \cite{SZForExt}, and \cite{DSsurv}).
+As the names suggest, these two properties are closely related to the famous Josefson--Nissenzweig theorem from Banach space theory stating that for every infinite-dimensional Banach space $E$ there exists a sequence $\seqn{x_n^*}$ in the dual space $E^*$ such that $\big\|x_n^*\big\|=1$ for every $n\io$ and $x_n^*(x)\to0$ for every $x\in E$ (that is, $\seqn{x_n^*}$ is weak* null).
+They were introduced and studied in \cite{BKS1}, \cite{KMSZ}, \cite{KSZprod}, \cite{KSZgroth}, and \cite{MSZ}, in the context of the Separable Quotient Problem for spaces $C_p(X)$ as well as in order to investigate Grothendieck Banach spaces of the form $C(K)$ (see below).
+Both of the contexts, despite originating in functional analysis, have deep connections with set theory (as demonstrated e.g. in \cite{BKS0}, \cite{Bre06}, \cite{HLO87}, \cite{KS18}, \cite{DSsurv}, \cite{SZForExt}, and \cite{SZadd}).

-For many examples of spaces with or without the (B)JNP, we refer the reader to \cite{KSZ} and \cite{KMSZ}.
-It is however immediate that if a space $X$ contains a non-trivial convergent sequence, then $X$ has the JNP (see Fact \ref{fact:conv_seq_jnp}), the converse though does not hold (see e.g. Example \ref{example:schachermayer}).
-On the other hand, $\bo$, the \v{C}ech--Stone compactification of $\omega$, is an example of a space without the JNP (see Fact \ref{fact:bo_bjnp}).
-The JNP and BJNP coincide, of course, in the class of pseudocompact spaces but not in the class of all Tychonoff spaces---in \cite[Example 4.2]{KMSZ} it is proved that the space $N_{F_d}$, where $F_d$ stands for the asymptotic density filter (see Remark \ref{rem:density_bjnp_no_jnp} for the definition), has the BJNP but not the JNP.
+For many examples of spaces with or without the (B)JNP, we refer the reader to \cite{KMSZ}, \cite{KSZprod}, and \cite{KSZgroth}.
+It is, however, immediate that if a space $X$ contains a non-trivial convergent sequence, then $X$ has the JNP (see Lemma \ref{lemma:basic_jnp}.(1)), the converse though does not hold (see Example \ref{example:schachermayer}).
+On the other hand, $\bo$, the \v{C}ech--Stone compactification of $\omega$, is an example of a space without the JNP (see Lemma \ref{lemma:basic_jnp}.(2)).
+The JNP and BJNP coincide, of course, in the class of pseudocompact spaces but not in the class of all Tychonoff spaces---in \cite[Example 4.2]{KMSZ} it was proved that the space $N_{F_d}$, where $F_d$ stands for the filter dual to the standard asymptotic density ideal $\zZ$ (see Example \ref{example:idealZ} for the definition), has the BJNP but not the JNP.

 Let us describe our main results.
-Since, as mentioned above, the existence of convergent sequences in a given space implies that it has the JNP, in Proposition \ref{prop:nf_convseq_char} we list 5 conditions for a filter $F$ which are all equivalent to the statement that the space $N_F$ contains a convergent sequence.
-Using this characterization, we obtain that, for the class of spaces of the form $N_F$, the existence of a non-trivial convergent sequence is actually equivalent to the JNP.
+We first obtain that, for a given free filter $F$ on $\omega$, the existence of a JN-sequence on the space $N_F$ is actually equivalent to the existence of a non-trivial convergent sequence in $N_F$ as well as to the existence of a Kat\v{e}tov reduction from the Fr\'{e}chet filter $Fr$ to $F$ (see Section \ref{sec:prelim} for necessary definitions and the beginning of Section \ref{sec:complexity} for the proof).